go-macaron/docs/middlewares/README.md

----
-name: Middlewares
----

-# Middlewares and helper modules
+# Middlewares and Helper Modules

 Middlewares and helper modules allow you easily plugin/unplugin features for your Macaron applications.